 On or after July 1, 2026, the Director would be authorized to develop and operate pilot programs designed to increase the availability or capacity of child care facilities in the state.
-The pilot programs would be authorized to request state funding for operations, subject to appropriations.
 The bill would authorize the Director to grant licensure to a person to maintain a child care facility or youth development program in a pilot program that waives the requirements or rules and regulations regarding licensure and operations of a child care facility or youth development program, including requirements for staff, for up to five years with a possible two-year extension.
 The facility or program would be required to comply with any alternative terms, conditions, and requirements set by the Director as may be necessary to protect the health, safety, and welfare of any child.
 The Director would be prohibited from granting a license for a pilot program if it would endanger the health, safety, and welfare of any child.